akegaviar/full-vs-archive-querys-py/README.md

   <a target="_blank" href="https://console.chainstack.com/user/account/create">Start for free</a> •
 </p>

-# Querying full and archive Ethereum nodes with Python
+# Querying full and archive EVM nodes with Python

 This project allows the retrieval of historical data from the blockchain programmatically, switching between a full and archive node provider when necessary.